Latest News Jesse Strickland Latest News Jesse Strickland

 Accessibility:

 Whether you’re a veteran musician or brand new; a student or educator; a composer, a performer, or a researcher; the music resources in this membership are designed to be accessible to everyone.
-Gain insights from detailed courses, access exclusive content, and learn at your own pace.
+Gain insights from my process and things I’ve learned over the years, as well as detailed courses and other exclusive content.
 I want to give everyone the chance to improve and excel, regardless of their background, musical style, or experience level.

 Innovation: